JuliaLang/julia/README.md

       Figure: C++ numbers are absolute benchmark times in milliseconds;
               other timings are relative to C++ (smaller is better).

-      *Best timings taken over all optimization levels (0 to 3).
+      *Best timing for each benchmark taken from all optimization levels (-O0 through -O3).

 Julia beats other high-level systems on most micro-benchmarks, with a few exceptions for Matlab and JavaScript.
 Julia's LLVM JIT code even manages to beat C++ by 25% on the pi summation benchmark and by a small margin on random matrix multiplication.